Authentication and DPoP

 Step 4: Continue by creating a new DPoP proof for every new request

-Voila, now you have an access token.
+Voila, now you have an identity token.

-For each resource that you want to access using this token, you have to create a new and unique DPoP proof that is signed with the same private key that you used for the DPoP proof to get the access token.
+For each resource that you want to access using this token, you have to create a new and unique DPoP proof that is signed with the same private key that you used for the DPoP proof to get the identity token.